-Do you know how much water your pet drinks?
+Do you know how much water your pets drink?
 On average, your dog should drink a half to one ounce of water per body pound of body weight.
 In comparison, cats need about 3.5 to 4.5 ounces of water for every five pounds of body weight.
 If you have kittens and puppies, they may even drink more due to their growing age and higher metabolism.
 If your pets don’t get enough water, they may be at risk of becoming dehydrated!

 As the hotter seasons come around, it’s even more important for you to monitor your pet’s hydration level.
 Just like humans, your pet’s bodily functions require water, and a dehydrated pet can quickly become ill or weak.

-Cats, on average, need less water than dogs but it can sometimes be harder to know if your cat is even drinking water since you may not be able to see them when they do!
+Cats, on average, need less water than dogs, but it can sometimes be harder to know if your cat is even drinking water since you may not be able to see them when they do!

 Here are some ways you can check to estimate if your cat is staying hydrated!

 - If your cat loves their wet food, they may be getting the hydration they need!
-Wet cat food comprises about 70%-80% of water so an average 5.5 ounce can of wet cat food can already give your cat about 3-4 ounces of water!
+Wet cat food comprises about 70%-80% of water, so an average 5.5 ounce can of wet cat food can already give your cat about 3-4 ounces of water!

 - Check your cat’s litter boxes daily and take note of their urine and defecation!
 Are they using the litter box less than usual?
 Peeing and pooping uses water from your cat’s body and your cat will need to rehydrate themselves to ensure future healthy bodily functions!